ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The 'error' and 'error_description' fields are defined as OPTIONAL to support for Clients (see {{params}}).
 A Client supporting the 'error' parameter and able to understand the specified error may use that information to determine what actions to take next.

 {{error-types}} of this specification defines an initial set of error identifiers, as possible values for the 'error' field.
-Application profiles of this specification inherit this initial set or error identifiers and MAY define additional value (OPT5).
+Application profiles of this specification inherit this initial set of error identifiers and MAY define additional value (OPT5).

 ## /ace-group